mki3d/mkisg/mkisg_app/mki3d/README.md

 to update the file `index.json`

-(Do not forget to commit the changes to the repository.)
+(Note for myself: Do not forget to commit the changes to the repository ;-)